imperionite/cp1ms1/MS1.md

 7. **Security Implementation** - Secure sensitive payroll data.
 8. **User-Friendly Interface Development** - Build an intuitive interface for admin and employee interactions.
 10. **Documentation** - Maintain clear project documentation.

+### ⚙️ **Identification of Needs**

+The system addresses the following needs from the employee's perspective:

+- **Ability to easily view personal information**: To ensure accuracy and transparency, empowering employees to verify their data.
+- **Understand how their salary is calculated**: To build trust and ensure fair compensation by providing a clear breakdown of earnings and deductions.
+- **Simple and intuitive interface**: To ensure ease of use for all employees, regardless of their technical skills.
+- **Secure Access**: To protect personal and financial information from unauthorized access using a state-of-the-art way of authenticating.
+To build trust and integrity to the end users and clients

 ## 🧬 Table of Contents